rhondene/Codon-Usage-in-Python/README.md

 - `Output`: a comma-separated table (.csv) file of the 59 RSCU values
   ******************************************************************************************************
 **How to Use** :
-1. Download Compute_RSCU_tw.pyz binary from Compute_RSCU_tw repo into your working folder that contains the input fasta file of CDS.
+1. Copy Compute_RSCU_tw.pyz binary from `Codon-Usage-in-Python/Compute_RSCU_tw` folder into your working folder that contains the input fasta file of CDS.
 2. Open a terminal window (bash, gitbash, powershell, etc) in the same working folder.
 3. To run the programn, type the command below in the terminal shell (be sure to replace arguments with the actual name the input and output files):